OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 When executing this particular script, you must run it from within the /oba/gtfs directory because it puts the built files in the current active directory of the command line.
 To avoid this problem, be certain to execute all of the commands in this step.

 ## Download the MySQL Connector Java Library
-Next, we need the MySQL Connector Java Library.
+Next, you need the MySQL Connector Java Library.
 This will allow OneBusAway to use the MySQL database.
 You can download the library from [https://dev.mysql.com/downloads/connector/j/](https://dev.mysql.com/downloads/connector/j/).
 To do this, run the following commands in sequence:

     cd /oba
     wget https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-j-8.3.0.tar.gz